 So It’s important to do your own research to ensure that your aquarium is pleasant and accommodating for all of the fish you want to keep.
 The best approach to ensure that you establish the safest, most pleasant home for your fish is to thoroughly investigate different fish varieties and their environmental requirements.

 As a common, 55 gallons is the best size of aquarium for a beginner.
 It’s great for a home as it doesn’t overpower a room.
 Also, it’s big enough to give you plenty of options.

-Any loose material that makes up the tank bottom can be referred as an aquarium substrate.
-Choosing an aquarium substrate can be a little bit complicated as there are different types, colors, and textures.
+Any loose material that makes up the tank bottom can be referred to as an aquarium substrate.
+Choosing the right substrate can be a little bit complicated as there are different types, colors, and textures.

 Do you need a substrate for the aquarium?